Contents

 Debugging in Containers

-Docker’s default security profile blocks ptrace, which debuggers rely on.
+Docker’s default security profile blocks ptrace, which debuggers need.
 Add the SYS_PTRACE capability:

 docker run --cap-add=SYS_PTRACE --security-opt seccomp=unconfined myimage